Your Subtitle text

 1. General Confusions

 Unfortunately, it seems that general medical training has not typically included familiarizing new doctors with Sneddon’s Syndrome.
-Very few general practitioners would know to consider a Sneddon’s diagnosis even when a patient with constant severe livedo is disabled by unexplained neurological problems.
+Very few general practitioners would know to consider a Sneddon’s diagnosis even when a patient with constant severe livedo is disabled by unexplained neurological problems or stroke.
 If the MRI does not show any major abnormalities – which, unfortunately, it often doesn’t – the Sneddon’s patient is frequently ignored, often labeled as a “difficult patient”, and not uncommonly humiliated by the suggestion that her, or his, symptoms are caused by stress or anxiety.
 Because early treatment may be essential to effective management of Sneddon’s Syndrome, this problem is no small matter.

 Sneddon’s has been reported to occur with a frequency of four cases per million people.
 It is generally believed, however, that this figure is not a real measure of how often the disease occurs, but rather of how rare it is for doctors to be familiar enough with the disease to pursue it as a diagnostic possibility.
 That is to say that there are a great many people who currently suffer from Sneddon’s Syndrome but have been given a diagnosis of “anxiety”, no diagnosis, or an actual misdiagnosis.